 Offering same-day or next-day delivery can be risky (and expensive) if you’re fulfilling orders yourself and relying directly on the major providers.

 Partnering with a 3PL means you can fulfill more orders faster.
 As mentioned above, third-party logistics providers often allow you to distribute your inventory across fulfillment centers in different regions, which can provide huge cost savings for 2-, next-, and same-day shipping.

-“ShipBob has fulfillment centers in major cities all over the US, so we can spread out our inventory across the country to reduce the shipping zones and costs associated with shipping orders to destinations that are far away.
+“ShipBob has fulfillment centers in major cities all over the US, so we can spread out our inventory across the country to reduce the shipping costs and zones associated with shipping orders to destinations that are far away.

 In fact, we’ve distributed our inventory to Dallas, Chicago, Los Angeles, San Francisco, and New York to be near our customers and joined ShipBob’s 2-Day Express Shipping Program, which leverages ground shipping and is an inexpensive alternative to expedited air shipping.”